Tech-at-DU/Make-Parties-Part-Two-The-Partying/README.md

-# Make Parities Part-Two: The-Partying
+# Make Parties Part-Two: The-Partying

 This is a challenge that builds on top of the [Make Parties tutorial](https://www.makeschool.com/academy/track/make-tweets).
 Please complete that tutorial before beginning this one.